 The Company operates in Partnership with ASWIG Management Pty Ltd as Trustee for the ASWIG Management Trust ("the Partnership") to provide workers compensation claims management services to iCare (Insurance and Care NSW), Insurance for NSW, Return to Work South Australia, WorkSafe Victoria and the ACT Government along with numerous self-insured employers.
 The Partnership also provides personal injury claim management services to clients in other insurance lines, including sickness & accident, life & disability and compulsory third party insurance.

-In addition, the Company operates a specialised insurer solution in NSW for the hotels and clubs industries through Hospitality Employers Mutual Limited (HEM).
+In addition, the Company undertakes underwriting activities through the following: